a-conklin/CIS553_AuditTool_Project/README.txt

 |
 |-/templates            Contains the html templates used by flask to build the pages.
 |
+|-/tests                Contains the test suite and data.
+|
 |-/entity               Contains Entity Classes to model the major objects in the app (see class diagram).
 |
 |-/service              Contains our service classes which handle passing data back and forth between db tables and entity objects.